 Airy Rooms for a Comfortable Stay

-The corner room is also available with two queen beds.
-It’s a comfortable option for a family with young kids, a group of friends, or a twosome who prefers separate beds!
+This corner room is also available with two queen beds.
+It’s a comfortable option for a family with young kids, a group of friends, or a twosome who prefers separate beds.

-The Island House Hotel Orange Beach offers the following room types and suites:
+Island House Hotel Orange Beach Rooms and Suites

 1 King, 2 Room Corner Suite

-This 1,100 sq. ft. suite with two rooms has a larger private balcony with beach views.
-The bedroom has a king-size Sweet Dreams bed, private bathroom, work desk with an adjustable chair, and 42-inch HDTV.
+A great option for families, this 1,100 sq. ft. suite with two rooms has a larger private balcony with beach views.
+The bedroom has a king-size Sweet Dreams bed, a private bathroom, a work desk with an adjustable chair, and a 42-inch HDTV.
 The living area has a queen-size sofa bed and a private bathroom.
 Each suite has a microwave in addition to all the standard room amenities.
-Great size for families who desire more space and privacy.

 1 King, 2 Room Suite

-The 1,000 sq. ft. suite includes two rooms — each with its own private balcony with beach views.
+Also well suited for families, this 1,000 sq. ft. suite includes two rooms — each with its own private balcony with beach views.
 The bedroom features a king-size Sweet Dreams bed and a private bathroom.
 The living area has a queen-size sofa bed and another bathroom.
 Each suite has a microwave in addition to all the standard room amenities.
-Great size for families who desire more space and privacy.

 1 King Corner

-This 700 sq. ft. room features a private beachfront balcony, one king-size Sweet Dreams bed, a work desk with an adjustable chair, and a reading chair.
-Great fit for couples on a romantic getaway to the beach.
+For couples on a romantic beach vacation, I recommend this 700 sq. ft. room.
+It features a private beachfront balcony, one king-size Sweet Dreams bed, a work desk with an adjustable chair, and a reading chair.

 2 Queens Corner

-Also a 700 sq. ft. room, this setup features a private beachfront balcony, two queen-size Sweet Dreams beds, a work desk with an adjustable chair, and a reading chair.
-Perfect for a women’s weekend away or a family of four’s vacation.
+Ideal for a trip with your girlfriends, this 700 sq. ft. room features a private beachfront balcony, two queen-size Sweet Dreams beds, a work desk with an adjustable chair, and a reading chair.

 1 King Bed

-A 500 sq. ft. room that has a private beachfront balcony, one king-size Sweet Dreams bed, and a work desk with an adjustable chair.
-Best suited for solo travelers and couples.
+Best suited for solo travelers and couples, this 500 sq. ft. room has a private beachfront balcony, one king-size Sweet Dreams bed, and a work desk with an adjustable chair.

 2 Queen Beds

-This 500 sq. ft. room features a private beachfront balcony, two queen-size Sweet Dreams beds, and a work desk with an adjustable chair.
-Comfortable for two adult travelers or a family with young children.
+Comfortable for two adult travelers with or without young children in tow, this 500 sq. ft. room features a private beachfront balcony, two queen-size Sweet Dreams beds, and a work desk with an adjustable chair.

 Accessible Rooms

-Island House Hotel also offers several types of accessible rooms including hearing-accessible rooms with one king or two queen beds, a king corner room with an accessible tub, and a king room with a roll-in shower.
+Also available are several types of accessible rooms.
+These include hearing-accessible rooms with one king or two queen beds, a king corner room with an accessible tub, and a king room with a roll-in shower.

 Thoughtful Amenities and Features in All Rooms and Suites